 Many people ask me how to meditate.
 My answer is always the same, for newbies and gurus alike: Just sit.
 And breathe.

 I’ve been meditating consistently for over 20 years.
 It started out of necessity, life or death, actually.
 If you’ve been following my blog, you know that in my late teens, early twenties, I was severely depressed, on the verge of suicide daily.
 A psychiatrist diagnosed me with Manic Depressive Syndrome, now commonly known as Bipolar Disorder.
 He wanted to give me drugs.
-Back then, there wasn’t a hundred different types to choose from and Prozac, Zoloft and Paxil were not common household names.
+Back then, there weren’t a hundred different types to choose from and Prozac, Zoloft and Paxil were not common household names.
 People didn’t sit around in coffee shops casually comparing their antidepressants as if they were talking about favorite coffee flavors.
 I didn’t know much about it but I knew that I didn’t want to be a muted, drugged out zombie.
 I wanted to LIVE, fully, awake, aware, present.

 The latest study by the federal government, performed by the National Center for Health Statistics, in 2011 found that one in every ten Americans age 12 and over take antidepressants.
 What’s even more astounding is the rate at which this statistic has increased.
 They also found that from 1988–1994 through 2005–2008, the rate of antidepressant use in the United States among all ages increased nearly 400%.
 Antidepressants are the most frequently used prescription drug by persons aged 18–44 years.